JHWebDeveloper/Able2Deux/README.md

 - Record light blink animation is now in exact sync with the seconds counter.
 - Audio panel will no longer appear for screengrabs.

+### Removed
+- Eyedropper feature when hovering over the preview window with a color bg selected.
+The HTML color pick popup now comes with its own eyedropper tool rendering Able2's eyedropper rendundant.

 ## [2.2.5] - 11.6.2022

 ### Changed